 - Bonus Tip: Use the STAR method to help you write your accomplishments.
 S-Situation, T-Task, A-Action, R-Results.

 Still searching for more in-depth assistance with federal resume writing?
-Contact your installation’s Transition Readiness staff or Marine For Life.
+Contact your installation’s Transition Readiness staff or the Marine For Life Network.